Patternslib/Patterns/docs/patterns/inject.rst

 Admittedly, this is a rare use case.
 However, it is ideal to understand the defaults:

-.. note:: Default source and target selector
+.. note:: Default selector and source and target selector

-   The default source selector is ``body`` and if no target selector is specified, the source selector will als be used as target selector.
+   The default selector is ``body`` and will be used as target and source selector, unless one or both of them are overridden.

 .. note:: By default we work with/on content